Nenad Rašić

 Nenad Rašić (Ненад Рашић, Nenad Rashiq; born 27 January 1973) is a Kosovo Serb politician serving as the minister for communities and returns of Kosovo since 1 December 2022.
 Previously he served as the minister of labor and social welfare of Kosovo from 2008 to 2014 and as a member of the Assembly of Kosovo from 2014 to 2017.

-Known for his moderate views, Rašić was one of the founders of the Independent Liberal Party (SLS) and its high-ranking member until his removal from the party in 2013 and is currently the president of the Progressive Democratic Party (PDS).
+Known for his moderate views, Rašić was one of the founders of the Independent Liberal Party (SLS) and its high-ranking member until his removal from the party in 2013.
+From 2014 to 2024, he was the president of the Progressive Democratic Party (PDS) which he led until he registered the For Freedom, Justice and Survival (SPO) party.

 Early life and career

 Rašić was born on 27 January 1973 in Dobrotin, a village near Lipljan, in the SAP Kosovo, SR Serbia, SFR Yugoslavia.
 He finished high school in Lipljan and attended university studies in Priština and Belgrade.
 According to his official biography, Rašić holds a degree in economy.
 In 1997, he started working in the Coca-Cola bottling plant in Lipljan, where he worked as a salesman until the 1999 NATO bombing of Yugoslavia during the Kosovo War when the plant was shut down and never restored again.

 Following the end of hostilities in Kosovo, Rašić worked as a translator for British KFOR troops and later for the International Organization for Migration.